Bag of Antlers

 The greenish inkblot had rounded ends, which looked like a young, fuzzy antler with the “velvet” furry skin still intact, not a mature one with sharp, exposed bone.
 Apparently, the deer’s skin grows across the entire antler and eventually peels off and bleeds.
 There are some remarkably disturbing photos online of antlers losing their “velvet.”
 Drawing a young velvety antler was a welcome challenge, but I needed some practice and testing before I began.

 This association between ribs and antlers – two similar bony structures that have dramatically different purposes – was really interesting to me.
 There was a lot of potential in this connection, but it alone wasn’t enough.
 So what if antlers and ribs are similar?
 I searched for more associations and quickly came across a shocking discovery: the derogatory phrase “bag of antlers,” which is slang for an emaciated woman (usually due to an eating disorder or starvation).
 There are various phrases out there that refer to women as things that are either beneficial or disposable, not as persons.
-It disturbed me to realize that this term not only objectifies the woman as a unit, it reveals the clear placement of value within her; it isolates the body as a fleshy object without a character to speak of.
+It disturbed me to realize that this term not only objectifies the woman as a unit, it reveals the clear placement of value within her; it isolates her body as a fleshy object without a character to speak of.

 I am happy with the development of this piece and the direction it took.
-The ribcage and the antler are positioned in a yin-yang arrangement that seems strangely deliberate.
-With an attempt to subvert the phrase “bag of antlers,” the title refers to both the antler and the overlooked ribcage that is present yet disregarded.
-The woman is diminished to nothing but this ribcage: a forgotten set of bones with an antler decoratively hovering above.
+The ribcage and the antler are positioned in a yin-yang arrangement that seems strangely deliberate, despite the fact that the ink streamed unpredictably when I poured it.

 2 thoughts on “Bag of Antlers”